 Motorcycle riders should be especially careful of distracted drivers during the summer vacation season as the traffic on these major roadways is heavier than normal.

 If you enjoy the great outdoors but prefer to avoid beach crowds, consider visiting some of these other nearby attractions:

 - Winding River Park

-Motorcycle Accidents in Ocean County
+Motorcycle Accidents and the Need for a Motorcycle Personal Injury Lawyer in Ocean County

 The New Jersey Department of Transportation recently reported that there were 270,231 traffic accidents in 2017.
 In Orange County, there were 13,972 auto accidents that year.
 Accidents involving a motorcycle driver are especially dangerous because motorcycle riders are not protected inside of a vehicle the same way that car passengers and drivers are.